dennisritter/synthnet-render-pipeline/README.md

 # SynthNet Rendering Pipeline

-The purpose of the rendering pipeline is to parse a Blender file and export gltf-scenes for each of a machines' assemblys and single components to render multiple images for each part in order to create an image based search index from them.
+The purpose of the SynthNet Rendering Pipeline is to parse a Blender file and export gltf-scenes for each of a machines' assemblys and single components to render multiple images for each part in order to create an image based search index from them.

 # Getting Started